Vice Dean, Academic and Faculty Affairs

 About Professor Hilbert

-Jim Hilbert is vice dean, academic and faculty affairs at Mitchell Hamline School of Law where he has taught full-time since 2010.
+Jim Hilbert is interim president and dean of Mitchell Hamline School of Law where he has taught full-time since 2010.
 He teaches Transactions & Settlements, Civil Rights Litigation and Policy Externship, Expert Witness Advocacy, Deals & Dispute Resolution, and International Business Transactions.
 He is a long-time executive committee member of the St. Paul NAACP and chair of the education committee.
 He is also ad hoc counsel for the State NAACP.
 In addition, Professor Hilbert is the co-director of the Expert Witness Training Academy, which is funded by the National Science Foundation and provides training to climatologists on communicating in courtrooms and legislative hearings.

 Professor Hilbert’s scholarship covers police reform, state constitutional law, school desegregation, expert witness testimony, and negotiation.
 Before joining the academy, Professor Hilbert was a civil rights attorney for over ten years and a former legal fellow at the Institute on Race and Poverty at the University of Minnesota Law School.